 There was no service.
 Nothing but fading voices as my friends dashed off on their tour of inspection, taking in, as they rolled along, Moses, Melchizedek, Christ in Glory.

-I sat on beneath the crowing forest of stone, unselfed even of the self that had bought me, wholly given to the moment.
+I sat on, beneath the crowding forest of stone, unselfed even of the self that had bought me, wholly given to the moment.
 Stillness enfolded me, without my help made me its own.
 I was, and at the same time was not—for how long, probably seconds, but a second can have a lifetime in it—when the hair on my head began to move, lifting towards the boughs of the forest.
 Up, up it crept, like ascending rain, my scalp rising, too, like the peak of a tent.

 “Presently,” I thought, not in words for I had no head—a vibration, a throb of the pulse, merely—“presently I shall know something; whatever it is will reveal itself—“